BeakerBio/nf-api-test/README.md

 # nf-api-test
-Nextflow workflow the uses the Beaker API to run a subsequent workflow
+Nextflow workflow that uses the Beaker API to run a subsequent workflow